This post contains affiliate links. We may earn money or products contained in this post. Please click my disclosure policy to learn more.

 Id love to see the DIY art journals you make!
 You can jump over to my private Facebook Group and share your beautiful artwork.

 If you love art tutorials you should give Skillshare a try.
 It’s an on-line streaming service of thousands of classes.
 They have art, design, technology, and so many more topics.
-You can try them free for two months with this link.
+You can try them free for free for a week with this link.

 I’ve been using Skillshare ever since I found out about them, I had tried other similar services and was not that impressed.
 When I found Skillshare I couldn’t stop watching.
 All the classes are included in the trail and once it’s over it’s a small month fee that also gets you 100% access to all the classes.